Sleep is critical to mental health.

 You must act and prepare deliberately to make it happen, starting with the space in which you sleep.

 That’s part of the ancient philosophy behind Feng Shui, a Chinese system of laws which governs how things are arranged in a space to invite positive, favorable and calm feelings into your life.
 Basically, arranging things you love with elements you need within a particular living space may enhance calm.

 From that, we see that living space aesthetics, including inside the bedroom, can have an impact to your mental health.

-Sleeping arrangements can help you fall asleep and stay asleep, or they can keep you up.
+Sleeping arrangements can help you fall asleep fast and stay asleep, or they can keep you up.
 You should, then, carefully consider how to create the best environment—room lighting; bed position relative to heat sources or windows; mattress style, type and size; pillow shape and firmness; pajama style and softness, etc.—in which to snooze.

 Invest the time to create a welcoming sleep environment and it will pay you back in deeper, more restorative sleep.

 Sleep plays a vital role in how a person maintains good mental health, both enhancing it when we get enough, and endangering it when we don’t.